batfish/batfish/questions/Parameters.md

 * `connectedTo` indicates all interfaces with configured IPv4 networks that overlap the specified IPs.
 For example, `connectedTo(1.2.3.4/30)` includes interfaces that overlap the specified IPv4 prefix.

+* `type` indicates all interfaces with the specified type.
+For example `type(loopback)` includes loopback interfaces.

 * `vrf` indicates all interfaces configured to be in the VRF with name matching the given `<javaRegex>`.
 For example, `vrf(default)` includes interfaces in the default VRF.

 * `zone` indicates all interfaces configured to be in the (firewall) zone with name matching the given `<javaRegex>`.
 For example, `zone(admin)` includes interfaces in the zone named admin.